Ask Slashdot: Best Way To Isolate a Network And Allow Data Transfer?

 A data diode is a hardware device that only allows transfers in one direction.
 That way you can make sure that when you are bringing data in to the network, no egress can happen, and such.
 They are very specialty, and very expensive.

 However more important than that is proper controls.
 That means policies and procedures that are followed rigorously.
-You have to make sure
+You have to make sure that people are extremely careful with how data is moved from one network to another and what data is moved.
+You need a process that specifies things like who can decide data to be moved, who approves it, who reviews it, how this is all done and so on.

+If this is really important, well don't try to do it yourself based on some posts on Slashdot, you need to hire some experts.
+You also need to spend lots of time in the design and planning stages, you need to careful consider and document how everything will be set up and all the controls in place.

+I observed the admin on an oil rig keep a USB stick in the usb-slot on his KVM for secure/nosecure computer use to "ease data transfer"

 You need to explain your purpose (Score:2)